git-pull/website/code_explorer/cihai.md

 old codecs are an afterthought.

-- With codec issues being a realm of confusion, ambiguity, there isn't enough time for programmers in developing counries to focus on it.
+- With codec issues being a realm of confusion, ambiguity, there isn't enough time for programmers in developing countries to focus on it.
 - Python 2.x had an issue with handing strings.
 See:
   <https://www.youtube.com/watch?v=sgHbC6udIqc>